Content Marketing Without a Blog: Successful SEO With Other Written Content

 Content Marketing Without a Blog: Successful SEO With Other Written Content Featured Image

 Some marketers think never-ending blog content is the key to success.
-But focusing only on pushing out new blog content can take resources away from other types of content that can impact your website’s SEO.
+But focusing only on pushing out new blog content could take resources away from other types of content and on-page optimization that could impact your site’s SEO.

-Blogging isn’t for every company, but all organizations should optimize written content for search to drive traffic and convert visitors.
+Blog posts can be a great way to provide valuable information that’s optimized for search.
+That said, blogging isn’t the right choice for every company.
+However, all organizations should optimize written content for search to drive traffic and convert visitors.

-Too often businesses resort to blogging without reviewing the full spectrum of content options to choose from.
+Too often, businesses assume that blogging is the only option without reviewing the full spectrum of content types to choose from.
 Blogging does drive results for many businesses, but it’s not a universal medium every organization must adopt.
 There are plenty of tactics to improve SEO without a blog.
 (That’s not to say there isn’t tremendous value in a blog.
 Here’s how to start one.)

-HubSpot reports blogging is the third-most used form of content marketing, behind video and infographics.
-Yet according to a 2020 survey by Lucid, 40% of people never read blogs.
+HubSpot reports that blogging is the third-most used form of content marketing, behind video and infographics.
+And yet, according to a 2020 survey by Lucid, 40% of people never read blogs.

 “Many businesses begin a blog with the belief that it will solve their marketing woes,” says Rebekah Radice, CMO of Post Planner.
 “Need more traffic?
 Check.
 Gain visibility?
 Check.
 Want a legion of loyal readers that hang on your every word?
 Sure…that’s easy.
 Or at least that’s what some believe.”
 Radice adds, “In reality, building a blog and a solid content marketing plan takes time and effort.
 And whether you have a blog or not, you can still create a content strategy.”

-To drive links to a website, quality traffic, search rankings and conversions online from search, an organization needs to create a content strategy to plan what types of written content you’ll create, where will it live, why you’re creating it and how it’ll be distributed to the right audience.
+To drive links, quality traffic, search rankings, and conversions from search, every organization needs to create a content strategy.
+This strategy includes the types of written and visual content you’ll develop and share, where it will live, why you’re creating it, and how it will be distributed to the right audience.

-According to Radice, these are the three elements to consider when developing an effective content marketing strategy for your company:
+According to Radice, there are three elements to consider when developing an effective content marketing strategy for your company:

 1. Your audience’s likes, dislikes, wants and needs